EnvisionDoc/device_connection_en/howto/device/manage/creating_offline_message_integration_channel.md

-# Integrating Offline Messages from Devices
+# Integrating Device Data From Offline Channel

 By creating an offline message integration channel, users can import the historical data from a 3rd-party system to EnOS for processing, storing and computing based on your policies.